Yubico/yubikit-ios/docs/otp.md

 One way of intercepting the keyboard input is to use `UIKeyCommand`.
 Key commands are usually used to intercept key combinations from the external keyboard and they can be attached to any `UIResponder`.
 The most common UIResponders are `UIView` and `UIViewController`.
 These fundamental classes of UIKit have the ability to `becomeFirstResponder` and they provide a property called `keyCommands` which can return a list of commands which will be triggered when the user is pressing a certain key combination on the external keyboard.
 An `UIKeyCommand` doesn't have to be a key combination.
 A certain character can be detected if the key command is created without modifiers.
 An example of such responder, `OTPUIResponder`, is implemented in the YubiKit Demo application.
 In the OTP demo the application will intercept the keyboard input using the `OTPUIResponder` to read the OTP from the YubiKey.

 Sometimes the UX may involve some guiding steps for the user to plugin or to touch the key.
-In such a scenario YubiKit can be used to determine if the key is plugged in, in the same way as it's done in the FIDO2 demo, by observing the `sessionState` on `YKFKeySession`.
+In such a scenario YubiKit can be used to determine if the key is plugged in, in the same way as it's done in the FIDO2 demo, by observing the `sessionState` on `YKFAccessorySession` or  `iso7816SessionState` on `NFCSession`.

 ## Reading OTPs from NFC-Enabled YubiKeys